 Temperature, humidity and factors like the application of pesticides or inbreeding depression have a direct impact on pollen viability, quantity and seed yield.

-Now, with the Ampha™ Z32, you can get a precise measure of the pollen viability along your Pollen Supply Chain in the lab, greenhouse or field, while eliminating time-consuming and inaccurate germination and staining assays.
+Now, with the Ampha® Z32, you can get a precise measure of the pollen viability along your Pollen Supply Chain in the lab or greenhouse, while eliminating time-consuming and inaccurate germination and staining assays.

 Increase breeding efficiency and get to market earlier through: